Home Page

 • Complete 9 credits of transferable coursework in the areas of Science, Technology, Engineering, and Mathematics (STEM) beyond those taken as general education requirements.

 Students planning on completing a baccalaureate degree are encouraged to select specific general education courses and electives that meet the requirements for that future major.
-Students work with their advisor to develop an AA degree plan to best prepare them to transition to a four-year degree.
+Students work with their advisor to develop an AS degree plan to best prepare them to transition to a four-year degree.

 Degree Specific Credits: 60